 Is professional tooth cleaning necessary?

 Yes.
-A professional teeth cleaning cannot be equaled by the best oral hygiene conducted at home.
+A professional teeth cleaning is crucial, both to your oral and general health.
+It cannot be equaled by the best oral hygiene conducted at home.
 About half an hour after you finish any meal or snack your saliva production slows.
 The pH of your mouth allows a certain kind of bacteria to thrive.